 Lecturer on Law

-Jay D. Blitzman, First Justice-Massachusetts Juvenile Court, Middlesex Division
+The Hon.
+Jay D. Blitzman, First Justice-Massachusetts Juvenile Court, Middlesex Division, Ret.

 Significant presentations include: